wliu16/HikeSF/README.md

 # HikeSF
 Python Web Application

+Visit by URL: <a href="http://hikesf.herokuapp.com">hikesf.herokuapp.com</a>

-HikeSF is a	Web application designed for hikers to search trails, track hiking history and get social connection with friends.
+Web application designed to search trails, track hiking history and get social connection with friends.

-It is first version.
-Currently, it consists 10 trails in SF.
-I am finding API to retrieve trails info from other websites.

-It has been deployed at <a href="http://hikesf.herokuapp.com">hikesf.herokuapp.com</a>
+Hosted in Heroku, a cloud platform that that offers an efficient and tuned place for building, deploying and scaling web applications

+Use Flask as the web Framework,

+Use PostgreSQL as the database

 Technologies: